ietf-wg-asdf/SDF/sdf.md

 ~~~

 If no defaultNamespace setting is given, the SDF definition file does not
-contribute to a global namespace.
+contribute to a global namespace (all definitions remain local to the
+model and are not accessible for re-use by other models).
 As the defaultNamespace is set by giving a
 namespace short name, its presence requires a namespace map that contains a
 mapping for that namespace short name.